 Overall I found the combat to be fluid and balanced.
-We were playing with only 3 people which was on the lower-end of the recommended party size, so I opted to let each character have 1 rare and 2 uncommon magical items each.
+We were playing with only 3 people which was on the lower end of the recommended party size, so I opted to let each character have 1 rare and 2 uncommon magical items each.
 The encounters were still plenty challenging for the party.

 One thing I would stress is to not give the party a long rest throughout this module.
-It’s very quick and only consists of 5-6 total encounters which makes up a very balanced adventuring day.
+It’s very quick and only consists of 5-6 total encounters which make up a very balanced adventuring day.
 Giving them a long rest in the middle of the module would definitely make the encounters a cake walk.